anuragchauhan21/anuragchauhan21/README.md

 ### 📈 Currently

-- Interning as a Data Analyst at DTU’s R&D Cell
+- Interning as a Data Analyst at DTU’s R&D department
 - Building a **real-world analytics project** end-to-end (data cleaning → storytelling)
 - Sharpening skills in statistics, EDA, and dashboarding